inyoungcheong/inyoungcheong.github.io/_news/announcement_2.md

 ---
 layout: post
-title: Invited to the UKC FIRE 2023 to speak about academic journey as a PhD student!
+title: Invited to the UKC FIRE 2023 to speak about my academic journey! 🎉
 date: 2015-11-07 16:11:00-0400
 inline: false
 related_posts: false